OSGConnect/connectbook/new-docs-jan-2020/registration-and-login.md

 ### Sign in to or create an account

 Start by creating an OSG Connect account.
-Visit the [OSG Connect web site](<https://osgconnect.net/>), then select **Sign Up**.
+Visit the [OSG Connect web site](<https://osgconnect.net/>), then click on the **Sign Up** button.
+You will need to agree to our Acceptable Use Policy in order to get to the main log in screen.

-Authentication with the user management system is using your institutional credentials.
-For example, you can authenticate with your own university account.

-The default first step is to sign in using an InCommon ID through the CILogon service.
-This allows you to enroll using your existing campus identifier and credentials, provided that your home institution is a member of the InCommon Federation.

-Click on **Proceed** to begin this process.
+The main log in screen will prompt you to sign in via your primary institutional affiliation.
 You'll be directed to a discovery service which asks you what your home institution is.
 (If you've used CILogon before it may already know your home institution and skip this step.)
 Locate your institution in the list, or type its name to find matches.

-If your institution does not appear, it may not be an InCommon member; you'll need to register using another provider such as Google.
+> If you don't have an institutional identity or can't find your institution
+> on the provided list, either (separately) sign up for a Globus ID and follow
+> the link for that option on this page, or contact the OSG Connect support
+> team for guidance at support@osgconnect.net

+Note that this is the identity that will get linked to your OSG Connect account, so be sure to pick the institution (if you have multiple affiliations) that you would like to associate with your OSG Connect account.

 After selecting your institution in the discovery service, you'll be taken to your own institution's local sign-in screen.
 You've probably used it before, and if it looks familiar that's because it's exactly the same web site.
 Sign in using your campus credentials.
 When done, you'll return automatically to the OSG Connect portal and can carry on with signup.

+After continuing, and allowing certain permissions in the next screen, you'll be asked to create a profile and save changes.
+If this works successfully, you should see that your membership to OSG is "pending" on the right hand side of the screen.

 ### Orientation Meeting